 5.1.1.5.2 Number of PDU Sessions successfully setup

 a) This measurement provides the number of PDU Sessions successfully setup by the gNB from AMF.
-This measurement is split into subcounters per S-NSSAI.
+This measurement is split into subcounters per S-NSSAI and per PLMN ID.

 b) CC.

 c) On transmission of PDU SESSION RESOURCE SETUP RESPONSE message, INITIAL CONTEXT SETUP RESPONSE message containing the "PDU Session Resource Setup Response List" IE (see TS 38.413 [11]) by the gNB to the AMF.
-Each PDU Session listed in the "PDU Session Resource Setup Response List" IE increments the relevant subcounter per S-NSSAI by 1.
+Each PDU Session listed in the "PDU Session Resource Setup Response List" IE increments the relevant subcounter per S-NSSAI and per PLMN ID by 1.

 d) Each subcounter is an integer value.